Top WR Prospects Part III: CeeDee Lamb

 It's a good illustration of how attacking zones is less about shaking a defender and more about intelligently navigating space.
 And Lamb is up to that challenge.

 The above two plays look remarkably similar because Oklahoma iterates on a base play over and over again when facing zone.
 The play is designed to open space in the middle of the field, and puts receivers into three roles: a lid lifting role to create vertical space, a shallow role to occupy underneath defenders, and a deep crosser role that takes advantage of the open space in the middle of the field.
-Lamb is in the deep crosser role in the above clips—the player in that role often ends up with the ball.
+Lamb is in the deep crosser role in the above clips (and the player in that role is the one that most often ends up with the ball).

-Here's an angle that shows the full route combination (Lamb again runs a dig/crossing route and makes the reception).
+Here's an angle that shows the full route combination on this base play, so you can see the overall design (Lamb again runs a dig/crossing route and makes the reception).

 Oklahoma tweaks the play by cycling receivers through the three roles, flipping the side of the field that the crosser comes from, and making small adjustments to the exact route in each of the roles: sometimes the underneath routes are hitches, other times drags.

 Iterating on this play in lots of different ways from lots of different alignments has made Lamb extremely comfortable working spaces and angles against zone.
 It's a well-designed, difficult to defend formula (one that made Baker Mayfield a Heisman winner).

 Baylor tried to disrupt the play by being extremely physical with Oklahoma receivers and making it harder for them to get to their spots.
 But Lamb is a physical player himself and fought through the contact.

 Despite Baylor's aggressive tactics Lamb shrugs off blows and locates those same soft spots in the defense he spent all year exploiting (slot, on the hashmarks).